kaigelee/SANet/README.md

 # SANet
 By Kaige Li, Qichuan Geng, Zhong Zhou.
-This repository is an official implementation of the paper "Exploring Scale-Aware Features for Real-Time Semantic Segmentation of Street Scenes".
+This repository is an official implementation of the paper "Exploring Scale-Aware Features for Real-Time Semantic Segmentation of Street Scenes", which is under review.

 ## Highlights
 <p align="center">